darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **"Short wide" matrices** (n > m) **cannot have linearly independent columns** due to rank constraints.

-**10. Assume you (1) standardized a training set and (2) trained a machine learning model on this standardized training set.
+**Problem 10.
+Assume you (1) standardized a training set and (2) trained a machine learning model on this standardized training set.
 Before you use your model to make predictions on a test set, you should do which of the following (choose exactly one answer)**
 *   (a) not standardize the test set.
 *   (b) use the mean and standard deviation from train set to standardize the test set.
 *   (c) use the mean and standard deviation from test set to standardize the test set.